07 November 2009

 04 November 2009

-Database Architecture: Views II
+Database Management: Views II

 Apart from the various versions of SQL ANSI standards, each RDBMS vendor takes the liberty to implement its own solutions in accordance with the problems it’s trying to address – performance, parameterization, partitioning, distribution or whatever other problem might arise.
 There are several types of views evolved from such attempts, several other names being mentioned in database literature: